 Meet the Wichita Wind Surge

 The Wichita Wind Surge is a player development team at the second highest level for Major League Baseball’s Minnesota Twins.
 The team finished its first two seasons with the best record in the Texas League, winning division titles and playing for league championships.
-The team lost the best-of-five series both years.
+They ended the 2023 season with a record of 64 wins and 73 losses, finishing fourth in the league's North Division.
+Players from the 2023 team who spent time in the Majors during their careers included Chris Paddack, Isaac Mattson, Royce Lewis, Kody Funderburk and Jorge Alcalá.

 Opponents in the North Division include the Arkansas Travelers (Mariners), Northwest Arkansas Naturals (Royals), Springfield Cardinals (Cardinals) and Tulsa Drillers (Dodgers).
 Teams in the league’s South Division are the Amarillo Sod Poodles (Diamondbacks), Corpus Christi Hooks (Astros), Frisco Roughriders (Rangers), Midland Rockhounds (Athletics) and San Antonio Missions (Padres).